Overview of Gastroenteritis

 • Antibiotics only in select cases

 Supportive treatment is all that is needed for most patients.
 Bed rest with convenient access to a toilet or bedpan is desirable.
+Rehydration is critical for treatment of dehydration and to prevent unnecessary hospitalization.
+Antidiarrheal, antiemetic, and probiotic agents may be useful.
+Antimicrobial agents are used in select cases in which bacterial infection is suspected or documented.

-Oral glucose-electrolyte solutions, broth, or bouillon may prevent dehydration or treat mild dehydration.
-Even if vomiting, the patient should take frequent small sips of such fluids; vomiting may abate with volume replacement.
-For patients with E. coli O157:H7 infection, rehydration with isotonic IV fluids may attenuate the severity of any renal injury should hemolytic-uremic syndrome develop.
+Even patients with vomiting should take frequent small sips of such fluids in between episodes of emesis; vomiting may abate with volume replacement.
+For patients with E. coli O157:H7 infection, rehydration with isotonic IV fluids may attenuate the severity of any renal injury kidney dysfunction should hemolytic-uremic syndrome develop.
 Children may become dehydrated more quickly and should be given an appropriate rehydration solution (several are available commercially—see Oral Rehydration).
-Carbonated beverages and sports drinks lack the correct ratio of glucose to sodium and thus are not appropriate, particularly for children < 5 years.
-If the child is breastfed, breastfeeding should continue.
-If vomiting is protracted or if severe dehydration is prominent, IV replacement of volume and electrolytes is necessary (see Intravenous Fluid Resuscitation).
+If vomiting is protracted, severe dehydration is present, or oral rehydration is not tolerated, IV replacement of volume and electrolytes is necessary (see Intravenous Fluid Resuscitation).

 When the patient can tolerate fluids without vomiting and the appetite has begun to return, food may be gradually restarted.
 Although commonly recommended, there is no demonstrated benefit to restricting the diet to bland food (eg, cereal, gelatin, bananas, toast).
 Some patients have temporary lactose intolerance.